 2013 Best SUV for Families

-Although the 2013 Chevrolet Traverse falls in the middle in price among the top five 3-row SUVs, it’s style, appearance, family-friendliness and performance are definitely not in the middle of the pack!
-In fact, these very features earned the 2013 Chevrolet Traverse the award of Best 3-Row Midsize SUV for Families from U.S. News & World Report.
+Although the Chevrolet Traverse falls in the middle in price among the top five 3-row SUVs, it’s style, appearance, family-friendliness and performance are definitely not in the middle of the pack!
+In fact, these very features earned the latest Traverse the award of Best 3-Row Midsize SUV for Families from U.S. News & World Report.
 The improved seats offer more room and comfort than previous models.
 Standard features include Bluetooth connectivity, backup camera and 6.5 touch screen display.
-Both Edmunds and Automobile Magazine report that the suburb re-style, roomy cabin and luxurious ride make the 2013 Chevrolet Traverse an ideal crossover SUV.
+Both Edmunds and Automobile Magazine report that the suburb re-style, roomy cabin and luxurious ride make the Traverse an ideal crossover.
 While most drivers thought performance was good, some experienced some sluggishness when going up hills.
 The 3.6-liter, V-6 engine features a 6-speed automatic transmission that gives drivers an average mpg of 17 city/24 highway.
-With a great safety rating and an overall rating of 8.1, why would consumers not want to check out this SUV?
+With a great safety rating and an overall rating of 8.1, why would consumers not want to check this one out?
 Read the full review.

 2013 Mercedes GL-Class – $62,400